-Faculty in the department advise M.S. students in a wide range of subdisciplines represented by the faculty, including geophysics, economic geology, environmental geology, geochemistry, geochronology, geodynamics, geomorphology, hydrogeology, igneous and metamorphic petrology, petroleum geology, sedimentology, sedimentary petrology, seismology, stratigraphy, structural geology, and tectonics.
+Faculty in the department advise M.S. students in the wide range of subdisciplines represented within the department, including geophysics, economic geology, environmental geology, geochemistry, geochronology, geodynamics, geomorphology, hydrogeology, igneous and metamorphic petrology, petroleum geology, sedimentology, sedimentary petrology, seismology, paleoclimatology, glaciology, stratigraphy, structural geology, and tectonics.
 Students work with their advisor and graduate committee to identify a curriculum specific to their academic needs and goals.
-Prospective students should contact appropriate faculty advisors in the department to develop a program plan.
+Prospective students should contact appropriate faculty advisors in the department to discuss their interests and develop a program plan.

 Effective Fall 2019